joelgallant/quick-profile/README.md

 Is best designed for a looping program (like most are), where there is a "main" loop and subfunctions that run inside it.

+Oh, and it's zero overhead when disabled.
+So you can leave those calls in your code, and not worry about hundreds of boolean checks.
+Just define or undefine `QUICK_PROFILE`.

 ### Example
 ```c++
 #include <quick-profile.hpp>